varfish-org/varfish-server/docs_manual/api_overview.rst

 Versioning
 ==========

-The SODAR REST API uses accept header versioning.
+The VarFish REST API uses accept header versioning.
 While specifying the desired API version in your HTTP requests is optional, it is **strongly recommended**.
 This ensures you will get the appropriate return data and avoid running into unexpected incompatibility issues.